 Sanctum Cloud Proxy

 When your haus talks to the cloud, it shouldn’t just ask for an API key and hope for the best.
-Our original sanctum-cloud-proxy was a 100-line Python script that implemented “Military-Grade” security checks: fetching keys securely, tracking costs, and managing fallbacks.
-It was functional, but it kept the Python interpreter chained to our most critical networking path.
+The original sanctum-cloud-proxy was a ~100-line Python script that did the security checks by hand: fetching keys, tracking spend, managing fallbacks.
+It worked, but it kept the Python interpreter chained to our most critical networking path — every autonomous action waited on an interpreter start.

-We have ported the entire 5-layer hardening suite directly into the existing sanctum-proxy Rust crate.
-The Python proxy is dead; the native Rust daemon on port 4040 now does it all.
+So we folded the whole hardening suite into the existing sanctum-proxy Rust crate.
+The Python proxy is gone; the native daemon (proxyd, launchd label com.sanctum.proxyd) does it all.

 How It Works